 Growth projections and consumptive use estimates;

-Description of the recommended projects identified to offset the future permit-exempt domestic water use in WRIA 15;
+Description of the recommended projects identified to offset the future PE domestic water use in WRIA 15;

 Explanation of recommended policy, monitoring, adaptive management, and implementation measures; and

-Evaluation and consideration of the net ecological benefits.
+Evaluation and consideration of the NEB.

 1.1.1 Legal and Regulatory Background for the WRIA 15 Watershed Restoration and Enhancement Plan

 In January 2018, the Washington State Legislature passed Engrossed Substitute Senate Bill (ESSB) 6091 (session law 2018 c 1).
 This law was enacted in response to the State Supreme Court’s 2016 decision in Whatcom County vs. Hirst, Futurewise, et al. (commonly referred to as the “Hirst decision”).
-As it relates to this Committee’s work, the law, now primarily codified as RCW 90.94, clarifies how local governments can issue building permits or approve subdivisions for homes intending to use a permit-exempt well for their domestic water supply.
-The law also requires local watershed planning in fifteen WRIAs across the state, including WRIA 15.
+As it relates to this Committee’s work, the law, now primarily codified as RCW 90.94, clarifies how local governments can issue building permits or approve subdivisions for homes intending to use a PE well for their domestic water supply.
+The law also requires local watershed planning in 15 WRIAs across the state, including WRIA 15.

 1.1.2 Domestic Permit-Exempt Wells

-This Watershed Restoration and Enhancement Plan, the law that calls for it, and the Hirst decision are all concerned with the effects of new domestic permit-exempt water use on streamflows.
-Several laws pertain to the management of groundwater permit-exempt wells in WRIA 15 and are summarized in brief here for the purpose of providing context for the WRIA 15 watershed plan.
+This watershed plan, the law that calls for it, and the Hirst decision are all concerned with the effects of new domestic PE water use on streamflows.
+Several laws pertain to the management of groundwater PE wells in WRIA 15 and are summarized in brief here for the purpose of providing context for the WRIA 15 watershed plan.

+Washington State follows the doctrine of prior appropriation, which means that the first users have rights senior to those issued later.
+This doctrine is called “first in time, first in right.”
+If a water shortage occurs, senior rights are satisfied first and junior rights are curtailed.
+Seniority is established by priority date — the original date a water right application was filed, or the date that water was first put to beneficial use in the case of claims and the groundwater permit exemption.
+Although groundwater PE uses do not require a water right permit, they are always subject to state water law.
+In some instances, Ecology has had to regulate PE water users when they interfere with older, “senior” water rights, including instream flow rules.
+More information is available on Ecology’s website: https://ecology.wa.gov/Water-Shorelines/Water-supply/Water-availability.

-First and foremost, RCW 90.44.050, commonly referred to as “the Groundwater Permit Exemption,” establishes that certain small withdrawals of groundwater are exempt from the state’s water right permitting requirements, including small indoor and outdoor water use associated with homes.
+RCW 90.44.050, commonly referred to as “the Groundwater Permit Exemption,” establishes that certain small withdrawals of groundwater are exempt from the state’s water right permitting requirements, including small indoor and outdoor water use associated with homes.
 Although these withdrawals do not require a state water right permit, the water right is still legally established by the beneficial use.
 Even though a water right permit is not required for small domestic uses under RCW 90.44.050, there is still regulatory oversight, including from local jurisdictions.
 Specifically, in order for an applicant to receive a building permit from their local government for a new home, the applicant must satisfy the provisions of RCW 19.27.097 for what constitutes evidence of an adequate water supply.